eryman/email-plugin/README.md

     <link href="css/email.css" rel="stylesheet">

-In the body of the HTML, insert the following line wherever you'd like your videos to show up:
+In the body of the HTML, insert the following line wherever you'd like your email form to show up:

     <div id="contact"></div>